-U.S. ambassador to Vietnam releases viral rap video for Lunar New Year
+U.S. ambassador to Vietnam releases rap video for Lunar New Year

 😎🎤🎼 Bằng tất cả tình cảm quý mến dành cho Việt Nam 🇻🇳, cộng thêm sự trợ giúp nhiệt tình từ HLV “mát tay” Wowy thì những lời chúc mừng năm mới 🥳🏮🧧 cực kỳ chân thành của ngài Đại sứ Mỹ tại Việt Nam Daniel Kritenbrink đã khiến Binz Da Poet phải thốt lên :“Ờ mây ding!
 Gút chóp” 🤘🏻🤝 😎🎤🎼 With all his affection for Vietnam 🇻🇳, together with enthusiastic guidance from the amazing coach Wowy, #AmbassadorKritenbrink’s Lunar New Year musical masterpiece 🥳🏮🧧 gained the praise of one of Vietnam’s top rap artist - Binz Da Poet, who called the Ambassador’s rap, “Amazing, Good Job!” 🤘🏻🤝Posted by U.S. Embassy in Hanoi on Monday, February 8, 2021

-After a quick call, he collaborates with Vietnamese rapper Wowy, who rose to prominence in 2006 with pioneering rap group SouthGanz.
+After a quick call, he collaborates with Vietnamese rapper Wowy, who rose to prominence in 2006 with pioneering rap group SouthGanZ.
 Together, the duo stroll before cultural landmarks in Hanoi and Ho Chi Minh City, sketching out lyrics and working on rhymes.

-Kritenbrink then leaps out of a public bus and starts spitting bars about the upcoming festival.
+Kritenbrink then leaps out of a public bus and starts spitting bars about the coming festival.

-“Check the calendar, Tet is coming soon / Can Tho and Da Nang are in the mood.”
+“Check the calendar, Tet is coming soon / Can Tho and Danang are in the mood.”

 Tet, Vietnam’s most important festival, marks the beginning of the new year according to the lunar calendar.
 Families come together across the nation to feast, drink and share li xi, or lucky money, with children.